RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Art/Literature/List of all Written Works Published During the Golden Age.md

           generate: false
 ---

-The following is an index of all articles across the encyclopedia describing [[Encyclopedia Mysenvaria/Arts/Art#Literature|literary works]] which were published during the [[Encyclopedia Mysenvaria/History/Golden Age/Golden Age|Golden Age]], organized by decade of publication.
+The following is an index of all articles describing [[Encyclopedia Mysenvaria/Arts/Art#Literature|literary works]] which were published during the [[Encyclopedia Mysenvaria/History/Golden Age/Golden Age|Golden Age]], organized by decade of publication.
 # Works Published During the Golden Age

 > [!note] [[Meta/Meta|Meta]] || [[Meta/Callouts#Update|Update]]